 - Harmonize it.
 For example, play the lick in thirds, in fourths, sixths, octaves, etc.

 If you have disciplined yourself properly, your variations will come out naturally.
-This would be especially evident as you start playing with other musicians.
+This would be especially evident as you start playing with other jazz and blues musicians.

 Some Final Thoughts